5 Whys of Root Cause Analysis + Examples

 The ‘5 Whys’ approach is a straightforward process that can be applied to various business problems.
 Let’s walk through the step-by-step process of using this method:

 • Ask “why?” five times: Begin by asking “why?” to understand the immediate cause of the problem.
-Once you have the answer, ask “why?” again to dig deeper into the underlying cause.
-Repeat this process five times or until you reach a point where the answer reveals a root cause that is actionable.
+Once you have the answer, ask “why?” to dig deeper into the underlying cause.
+Repeat this process five times or until you reach a point where the answer reveals an actionable root cause.

-• Analyze the root cause: Once you have identified the root cause, analyze it to gain a deeper understanding of why it contributes to the problem.
-This analysis will help you develop effective solutions that address the core issue.
+• Analyze the root cause: Once you have identified the root cause, analyze it to understand better why it contributes to the problem.
+This analysis will help you develop practical solutions that address the core issue.

-• Implement corrective actions: Based on the insights gained from this type of analysis, develop and implement corrective actions to address the root cause.
-These actions should be targeted at eliminating or mitigating the factors that contribute to the problem.
+• Implement corrective actions: Based on the insights gained from this analysis, develop and implement corrective actions to address the root cause.
+These actions should eliminate or mitigate the factors contributing to the problem.

 Examples of successful applications of the ‘5 Whys’ approach